b-heilman/bmoor-united/skunk_works/nfl_crawler/NOTES.md

 - [ ] Use Holt-Winters Forecasting

 Features to add
+- [ ] Time when team started winning the game
 - [ ] Defensive players to computer dl, lb, db
 - [ ] Special teams
 - - [ ] kickReturns